Petsteb/Smarthack_PinguWin/SESSION_CONTEXT.md

 To resume work in next session:
 1. Read this file for complete context
-2. Verify 3D viewer works at http://localhost:5176/floor-plan
+2. All current features are fully implemented and working
-3. Check for any console errors or visual issues
+3. Ready for new feature requests or enhancements
-4. Proceed with backend database schema fixes if needed
-5. Continue with authentication and booking feature development
+4. Backend integration pending for booking functionality